devtron-labs/devtron/docs/setup/install/install-devtron-on-AWS-EKS.md

 Devtron can be installed on any Kubernetes cluster.
 This cluster can use upstream Kubernetes, or it can be a managed Kubernetes cluster from a cloud provider such as [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

 In this section, we will walk you through the steps of installing Devtron on [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).
-To install the Devtron 6.0 on AWS EKS, the EKS must not be higher then `v1.22`.
+To install the Devtron v6.0 on AWS EKS, the `EKS version` must not be higher then `v1.22`.

 For installing AWS EKS `v1.23`, you must run the additional command provided in [step 6]()